-‘Pretty Little Liars’ Uber A May Be Outed As The Most Shocking Conspiracy Yet
+‘Pretty Little Liars’: ‘Uber A’ May Be Outed As The Most Shocking Conspiracy Yet

 This article may contain spoilers for Pretty Little Liars.

-If one thing can be said about the past six and a half seasons of Pretty Little Liars, it’s that the series has proven over and over again that secrets are hard to keep and anyone is capable of betrayal under the right circumstances.
-We’ve seen it over and over again with escalating consequences, so, as Pretty Little Liars nears its ultimate conclusion, fans have come to realize that anyone is fair game and anyone can be Uber A. That’s not to say PLL theorists are at all prepared for the show’s ultimate reveal.
+If one thing can be said about the past six-and-a-half seasons of Pretty Little Liars, it’s that the series has proven over and over again that secrets are hard to keep, and anyone is capable of betrayal under the right circumstances.
+We’ve seen it over and over with escalating consequences, so, as Pretty Little Liars nears its ultimate conclusion, fans have come to realize that anyone is fair game and anyone can be Uber A. That’s not to say PLL theorists are at all prepared for the show’s ultimate reveal.
 The truth may be far more sinister than anyone has expected.

 Is Pretty Little Liars About To Fall Back On The “Boys Will Be Boys” Defense?